An Awesome Wave

 An Awesome Wave is the debut album by English indie rock band Alt-J, released on 25 May 2012 through Infectious.
 The album includes the singles "Matilda"/"Fitzpleasure", "Breezeblocks" and "Tessellate".
 It peaked at number thirteen on the UK Albums Chart, and also charted in Belgium, France, Netherlands and Switzerland.
 An Awesome Wave won the 2012 British Mercury Prize, and in 2013 was named Album of the Year at the Ivor Novello Awards.
 The title is a reference to a quote from the 1991 Bret Easton Ellis novel American Psycho and the 2000 film of the same name.

 Artwork

 The album artwork for An Awesome Wave is a multi-layered radar image of the Ganges river delta in Bangladesh and India.
-The image in each of the three layers was acquired by the European Space Agency's Envisat Earth-observing satellite, taken separately on the 20th of January, 24 February and the 31st of March 2009.
+The image in each of the three layers was acquired by the European Space Agency's Envisat Earth-observing satellite, taken separately on 20 January, 24 February and 31 March 2009.
 The overlaid image, titled Ganges' Dazzling Delta, exposes a multitude of colours arising from the variations in background radiation occurring between the three acquisition times.